G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 \subsection{Adaptive Poison Eliminating}

-At the end of each round of FL, the orchestration server aggregates weights of chosen models to construct a new global model.
-However, the possible inclusion of malicious weights in a specific round could potentially implant backdoors within the global model.
-To address this, this module introduces an adaptive method to independently aggregate benign and malicious global models, with the aim of increasing the disparity between these two distinct models.
+At the end of each FL round, the orchestration server performs the aggregation of model weights from participating clients to form a new global model.
+However, this process can potentially introduce poisoned weights into the global model, thus inadvertently implanting backdoors.
+To mitigate this risk, we introduce an adaptive mechanism within this module, which independently aggregates normal and poisoned global models and adjusts the direction of the new global model away from poisoned models.

-The module separately aggregates benign and malicious global models, as expressed by Eq.~\eqref{eq:aggregate_benign_model}:
+The module separately aggregates normal and poisoned global models, as detailed in Eq.~\eqref{eq:aggregate_benign_model}: